Using Navigation, you can queue up user-defined waypoints and your robot will move to them in the order that you specify.

 Configure the frame system for this movement sensor so that the navigation service knows where it is in relation to the base.

-Click on Add frame on the Config tab, and, if your movement sensor is mounted on top of the rover like ours is, set Orientation’s Z to 1.
+If your movement sensor is mounted on top of the rover like ours is, set Orientation’s third input field, Z, to 1.

 Select the base as the parent frame.

-In the Raw JSON mode in your robot’s Config tab, add the following JSON objects to the "components" array:
+In the JSON mode in your machine’s CONFIGURE tab, add the following JSON objects to the "components" array:

 Add the navigation service so that your wheeled base can navigate between waypoints and avoid obstacles.